 There are other differences.
-For example, the MDS-9R antenna is slightly smaller than the MDS-51R antenna.
-Both are rated at 4kW peak power, but the larger 51R antenna has a smaller beam width.
-The 9R operates at 24rpm, while the 51R also has a 48rpm option.
+For example, the MDS-9R antenna is slightly smaller than the MDS-51R antenna so while both are rated at 4kW peak power, the larger 51R antenna has a smaller beam width.
+The 9R operates at 24rpm, whereas the 51R also has a 48rpm option.